Koha-Community/kohadocs/source/acquisitions.rst

 |image864|

-Clicking Advanced Search to the right of the search button will give you all of the order search options available.
+Clicking Advanced search to the right of the search button will give you all of the order search options available.

 |image865|

 .. _budget/fund-tracking-label:

-Budget/Fund Tracking
+Budget/fund tracking
 ----------------------------------------

 On the main acquisitions page there will be a table showing you all of